Craven County non-profit receives $150,000 check from Chic-Fil-A

 NEW BERN, N.C.
-(WNCT) — A non-profit organization in New Bern is getting some extra help from Chic-Fil-A to continue their mission of supporting people getting out of prison.
+(WNCT) — A non-profit organization in New Bern is getting some extra help from Chic-Fil-A to continue its mission of supporting people getting out of prison.

-They’re trying to convert an old building in Vanceboro in to a hub of resources for people getting out of prison.
+Wash Away Unemployment is trying to convert an old building in Vanceboro into a hub of resources for people getting out of prison.
 The area will also have a space for tiny houses where people can live after re-entering society.

 Wash Away is also renovating a building on Broad Street in New Bern for people to utilize culinary skills learned while in prison.